Acehaidrey/acelife/README.md

 The full end to end invocation where we find the `EMAIL_PASSWORD=YOUR_PASSWORD ./execute.js -n 1`.
 Where the `n` flag is to identify how many days to look back to find the takeout download file.

 ### Caveats

 - This data set prioritizes the customer phone number and the store.
 Most unique keys are split by phone and store.
 - This means there can be duplicate names, emails, and addresses based off of that information.
 - We remove similar names/addresses in order to reduce some noise and arbitrarily pick one of the values of the matches.

 ### Future Work

 - Parse the Menufy transaction emails vs the customer records
 - Parse the Grubhub attachements to get total spend info
-- Place a state here to the script execution
-- Harden this pipeline more.
 - Refactor string parsing for leveraging DOM objects parsing
+- Find a BI or CRM to input all this information to